ritobanrc/grade11/ush/ch23_twenties/README.md

     - Features: Bobbed hair, short skirts, smoking, lascivious, dance halls/music clubs (think Jordan Baker)
 * **The Perspective of Advertisements**
     - Used to market goods, esp. cigarettes
-    - Cigarettes: now "torches of freedom", previous feminist movements had opposed them
+    - Cigarettes: now advertised "torches of freedom", previous feminist movements had opposed them
     - Marriage: Promoted as "end goal", focus of a woman's life
         * "Liberated" by applicanes
+    - Ford Model T for the men, but the smaller easier to handle Coup for women

 ## Business and Government